turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 Sometimes you need to give a function some information in order for it to do its job.
 You can give that function the information it needs by providing _parameters_ in the function declaration.
 These are place holders that you identify with appropriately named labels inside the parentheses of your named function.
 The words you use for your parameters act like variables INSIDE the function, which means they serve as a means to pass values.

 ### Parameters vs. Arguments
-Its a subtle difference.
-Basically, when you declare a function, and you stipulate the function will accept some bits of information, those are parameters.
-Then, when you pass the values of the parameters, those are called arguments.
+When you declare a function, and you stipulate the function will accept some bits of information, those are parameters.
+Then, when you pass in values for those parameters as you invoke the function, those are called arguments.

 In your repl, copy/paste the example below: